 Alternative 2 affects only the commercial sector.
-In-season closure would take place if the commercial ACL is met or projected to be met only if:
+In-season closure would take place if the commercial ACL is met or projected to be met.
+The commercial ACL in the following fishing year will be reduced by the amount of a commercial overage only if: